 The large land portfolio extends to over 2,830.4 hectares (6,994 acres) essentially across the North of England.
 Some of the sites are of national significance, undertaking key functions on behalf of the UK economy.

-Located on Able Humber Port, ALP is a development that will provide 1,700,000m² of warehousing, external storage and transport depots to allow port centric logistics operations at one of the UK’s busiest port complexes.
-Tenants of ALP will benefit from close proximity to c.1,288m of deep-water quays.
+Located on Humber Ports, AEP is a development that will provide 1,700,000m² of warehousing, external storage and transport depots to allow port centric logistics operations at one of the UK’s busiest port complexes.
+Tenants of AEP will benefit from close proximity to c.1,288m of deep-water quays.

 Our own strategic direction is a direct result of our major client’s own shifts in strategy and objectives.
 Due to a solid, well-resourced operating base continued investment has been seen at a number of sites across the ABLE Group even through the economic downturn.